-The show is broadcast from 23:00GMT on BBC World News and the BBC News Channel.
+Kasia is a main anchor on the BBC’s Asia focused breakfast programme Newsday on BBC World News and the BBC News Channel.

-Kasia specialises in international news and politics, especially European affairs.
+As a leading BBC News host, Kasia specialises in international news and politics, especially European affairs.

 - Working Lives Zagreb as part of the Croatia Direct series.

 Bilingual in Polish, Kasia secured an exclusive interview with the newly elected Polish President, Andrzej Duda.
 This was the President’s first television interview with an international broadcaster.